zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

-# Test Driven Development with Rspec
+# Test Driven Development with RSpec

 ## Learning Goals

-- Explore the Rspec testing environment
+- Explore the RSpec testing environment
 - Read and interpret tests
 - Practice declaring and using variables